Fabio Celestini: International career

+Managerial career

+Lausanne-Sport

 On 24 March 2015, after a spell as assistant manager at Spanish club Málaga CF and head coach with Italian amateurs Terracina Calcio 1925, Celestini replaced Marco Simone at Lausanne-Sport in the latter capacity, as the side was in a poor run of results in the Swiss Challenge League.
 Two months later, he was confirmed in this role for the next three years.

 In 2015–16, Celestini led his team back to the Swiss Super League after a two-year absence.

+Lugano

 On 3 October 2018, he was appointed at FC Lugano in the same division.
 Just over a year later, he was ousted from his job due to bad results, and replaced by Maurizio Jacobacci.

+Luzern

 Celestini signed as manager of FC Luzern on 2 January 2020.
 His contract with the club was terminated on 22 November 2021, after spending the majority of the season in the bottom of the league, having only accrued ten points in 14 games.

+Sion

 On 21 November 2022, he took on as new head coach of FC Sion.
 He was sacked on 3 March 2023.